jlimadev/aws-certification-cloud-practitioner-notes/notes/db/README.md

 - Caches are in-memory databases with high performance, low latency
 - Cache databases Helps reduce load off databases for read intensive workloads, instead of use the repetitive query hitting the database, we can get common responses from our cache.
+- Very readily available, easy accessible and they can relieve the pressure on main database by returning common results.
 - AWS takes care of OS maintenance / patching, optimizations, setup, configuration, monitoring, failure recovery and backups.
+- Keywords: In-memory database
 - Architecture example:

 ```